decidim-ice/decidim-module-decidim_awesome/docs/tweaks/forms-surveys-verifications.md

 - **Mechanism:** Browser performs proof-of-work computation (adjustable difficulty) before form submission
 - **Difficulty:** Configurable admin setting; higher = more spam resistance but slower registration (test 2-5 second target)
-- **Performance:** CPU-bound on client; zero server overhead.
+- **Performance:** Primarily CPU-bound on the client; server performs lightweight verification and stamp storage/query, so overhead is modest but not zero.
 Modern browsers can solve in <5 seconds.
 - **Accessibility:** May impact users on older devices or mobile networks; clear progress indicator recommended
 - **Requirements:** JavaScript required; graceful degradation if disabled (show explanation and manual verification option)
-- **Exemptions:** Can whitelist certain IPs or email domains for low-friction registration
+- **Exemptions:** Whitelisting IPs or email domains is not supported in the current implementation; when enabled, all users must complete the proof-of-work.
 - **Limitations:** Ineffective against coordinated high-resource attackers; pairs well with rate limiting

 ![Hashcash admin config](../../examples/haschcash_admin.png)